- The 2023 conversion factor is $33.06, a decrease of 4.4% from 2022.

 2. Extending telehealth services

-The proposed telehealth originating site facility fee is $28.61 for 2023.
-The final fee will be determined after MEI rebasing is finalized.
+The finalized telehealth originating site facility fee is $28.64 for 2023.

 CMS maintains a list of covered telehealth services, called the Telehealth Services List, which includes three categories to use as avenues to add services to the list: